The 2021 Thames Path 100 is scheduled to take place on 8th-9th May 2021.

 Food and Drink will be in single serve packs: Hot drinks, hot water, basic single serve supplies.
 Takeaway hot dog or veggie dog will be provided, pre wrapped and prepared.

-Runners will be asked to take immediate onward transport with crew, family, friends or taxi to hotel/ home.
+Runners will be asked to take immediate onward transport with crew, family, friends or taxi to self-catered accommodation/ home.

 Changing or showers will not be available.
 Toilets are available and will be cleaned hourly.